alexpdp7/alexpdp7/programming/python/python_modules_primer.md

 `sys.path` uses the `lib` directories in the virtual environment.

-When you use the `pip` command from the virtual environment, it installs the libraries to the virtual environment.
+When you use the `pip` program from the virtual environment, it installs the libraries to the virtual environment.

 You can create as many virtual environments as you need, and you can install different versions of libraries to each virtual environment.